2 Thessalonians

 Paul seems unsure where the wrong ideas have come from.
 False teachers may be the source.
 Like any preacher he would hope that he himself is not the source of the confusion (had they misunderstood Paul's words in 1Thess.5:5, 8?).

 eiV to mh ... saleuqhnai (saleuw) aor. pas. inf. "not to become [easily] unsettled" - that you not be shaken.
 This construction, eiV + the articular infinitive, is used four times in this passage.
-It usually forms a final clause expressing the aim/purpose of the main verb," in order that", sometimes a consecutive clause, expressing the object/result of the action of the main verb, "so that / with the result that", and rarely forming a dependent statement, indirect speech or perception, expressing the content of the main verb, this when that verb is one of saying or thinking.
-This construction here is likely forming a dependent statement, indirect speech, expressing what Paul urges/asks; "we beg you not to be (that you not be) rashly driven out of your sober judgment (apo tou nooV "from the mind"), or become unsettled (to ..... qroeisqai inf. "to be alarmed")", Cassirer.
+It usually forms a final clause expressing the aim/purpose of the main verb," in order that", sometimes a consecutive clause, expressing the object/result of the action of the main verb, "so that / with the result that", and rarely forming a dependent statement, indirect speech or perception, expressing the content of a cognitive verb, ie., a verb of saying or thinking.
+The construction here is likely forming a dependent statement, indirect speech, expressing what Paul urges/asks; "we beg you not to be (that you not be) rashly driven out of your sober judgment (apo tou nooV "from the mind"), or become unsettled (to ..... qroeisqai inf. "to be alarmed")", Cassirer.
 "Please do not be alarmed or shaken out of your wits", Bruce.

 tacewV adv. "easily" - quickly.
 Best taken temporally, meaning that the Thessalonians had become unsettled in a very short time (quickly) since Paul's first letter, so Malherbe, rather than "with little reason", Alford, as NIV.